 According to the website, founder and CEO Peter Holten Mühlmann started Trustpilot to give consumers a voice and to give companies a way to listen and respond.
 The company says it aims to achieve this goal in the most transparent way possible in order to build trust.

-Trustpilot prides itself on being free for everyone, but there are also paid options for businesses that provide them access to additional features.
+Trustpilot prides itself on being free for everyone, but there are also paid options for businesses that give them access to additional features.

 How Does Trustpilot Work?